In this article, you'll learn about the four tabs you'll use to create, design, and manage your Landing Pages.

 Additional information about Auto-Fill

-- Auto-fill Enabled - Values populate based on the subscriber information in Thrive Marketing Professional.
-Any changes (including any fields that have been “emptied” with blank values) update in Thrive Marketing Professional.
+- Auto-fill Enabled - Values populate based on the subscriber information in your account.
+Any changes (including any fields that have been “emptied” with blank values) update in your account.
 Any previously-populated fields that are submitted as blank are replaced with the new, empty value.

 - Auto-fill Disabled - Values do not populate based on the subscriber (all fields are initially empty).
-Any changes, including blank values, update in Thrive Marketing Professional.
+Any changes, including blank values, update in your account.
 Any previously-populated fields that are submitted as blank are replaced with the new, empty value.

 The following warning message displays when Auto-fill is disabled:

 - Clicking Yes submits the form.